Royals vs. Mariners Player Props Betting Odds

-Player prop bet odds for Julio Rodriguez, Bobby Witt Jr. and others are listed when the Seattle Mariners host the Kansas City Royals at T-Mobile Park on Friday (at 10:10 PM ET).
+Those looking to place a player prop wager can find odds for Julio Rodriguez, Bobby Witt Jr. and others in the Seattle Mariners-Kansas City Royals matchup at T-Mobile Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!